Computation graph API#

 Node(inputs, module_type, module_args, conditions=[], name=None)

-• inputs: A list of outputs of other nodes, that are used as inputs for this node (discussed above)
+: A list of outputs of other nodes, that are used as inputs for this node (discussed above)module_type

-• module_type: This argument gives the class of operation to be performed by this node, for example GLOWCouplingBlock for a coupling block following the GLOW-design.
-Many implemented classes can be found in the documentation under https://vll-hd.github.io/FrEIA/modules/index.html
+for a coupling block following the GLOW-design.
+Many implemented classes can be found in the documentation under https://vll-hd.github.io/FrEIA/modules/index.htmlmodule_args

 in1 = Ff.InputNode(100, name='Input 1') # 1D vector